ChelseaTolnai/tic-tac-toe/README.md

 - Validates users email before sending to the /auth API
 - Stores the token in the session storage, the game engine (a protected route) will redirect to the signup page if lost.

+Notes:
+- For the sake of this small application wrote fairly simple regex test to validate email input.
+For completeness, can research RFC 2822 compliant regex and use instead if desired.
+Could also confirm with API server which regex they are using to validate emails before providing token and use same validation for symmetry.

 ### Game - `/game`

 This screen is the game screen (if you don’t know this game, read the [wiki](https://en.wikipedia.org/wiki/Tic-tac-toe)).
 The user always starts and they are the “X” and the API always goes second with “O”.